 The RV was picked up in Chicago and driven to our home in Tennessee, loaded up with a few supplies and some cooking utensils and a coffee maker we bought from a thrift shop that we could leave behind.
 We took off for points west.
 We named the RV Sherman and Sherman was going to the sea…specifically the Pacific Ocean.

-All of the above has been written before on Easin’ Along, but for new readers I wanted to repeat a few details because over the next several weeks Easin’ Along will highlight much about our stops along the way.
+All of the above has been written before on Easin’ Along, but for new readers, I wanted to repeat a few details because over the next several weeks Easin’ Along will highlight much about our stops along the way.
 To say that we had fun would be a huge understatement.
 The road less traveled took us to some amazing places in this beautiful country of ours and we can’t wait to share them with all who care to follow along.

 Already we’ve let you in on our good luck in Shreveport, LA where we had complimentary hotel rooms for one night and avoided a big storm.
 We’re also going to tell you about our trip through the charming Texas town of Corsicana and our tour of the Collin Street bakery and our overnight stop in Fort Worth.
 Our visit to San Angelo, Texas was great and we loved the meal we picked up from Packsaddle BBQ (quite the treat).
 White Sands, New Mexico is both beautiful and fascinating and our trip to the White Sands National Monument gave us many pictures to share.
 After that, it was on to Albuquerque, NM and a trip up the Sandia Mountains in a tram for astounding panoramas of the city and beyond.
 We also stayed in the area for the purpose of visiting Santa Fe for shopping and sampling the food—big fun!

 Dead Horse Ranch near Cottonwood, AZ was a favorite and the only state park on our itinerary.
-We learned a great lesson about RV travel and the need to plan for using parks more often on the next trip (and there will be a next trip).
+We learned a great lesson about RV travel and the need to plan for using parks more often on the next trip (and there will be the next trip).
 There’s plenty to be said about Vegas, our next stop, except that luck was with us again.
 This is another story that added greatly to the adventure.
-Finally we made it to California and gathered the family for a few days of camping on the beach at Point Mugu, NAS which is north of Malibu.
+Finally, we made it to California and gathered the family for a few days of camping on the beach at Point Mugu, NAS which is north of Malibu.
 This beautiful setting gave us a beach almost to ourselves (except for the seals) and it was a wonderful way to unwind and share the experience with loved ones.

 We’ll fill in all of the details in future posts as well as post some great pictures which will help to tell the story.
 This trip, though quick, was one to remember and proves once again that retirement is still one helluva gig, especially when you can spend it Easin’ Along…